ugurcanozalp/multilingual-ner/README.md

 [Download](https://drive.google.com/drive/folders/1JMNN9TJWd2oPAl8db1PX-VvXmZMw9h0z?usp=sharing) model (`model.pt`) and tag (`tags.txt`) file from following link.
 Place it to ![ner_models/gold_model](/ner_models/gold_model) folder.

 **NOTE 1**
 Shared model is trained by CoNNL-2003 dataset which includes 4 tags containing PER,LOC,ORG,MISC.
-For 18 labeled model, contact me via github account.
+For 18 labeled model, contact me via github.

 **NOTE 2**
  For chinese language, you need to send text as words are seperated by whitespace.
+If you can't, you can seperate all units whether they compose a word or not.

 ## Serving model with Flask
 Assuming the model files are at ner_models folder, all you need is to run **app.py**